jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 Zero bytes
 ----------

-@warning Beware of "nul" bytes!
+@warning Beware of zero ("nul") bytes!

+Since libpqxx is a wrapper around libpq, the C-level client library, most strings you pass to the library should be compatible with C-style strings.
+So they must end with a single byte with value 0, and the text within them cannot contain any such zero bytes.

+(The `pqxx::zview` type exists specifically to tell libpqxx: "this is a C-compatible string, containing no zero bytes but ending in a zero byte.")

+One example is prepared statement names.
+But the same also goes for the parameters values.
 Any string you pass as a parameter will end at the _first char with value zero._  If you pass a string that contains a zero byte, the last byte in the value will be the one just before the zero.

 So, if you need a zero byte in a string, consider that it's really a _binary string,_ which is not the same thing as a text string.
 SQL represents binary